Translating predictive distributions into informative priors: Examples

+We consider target- and discrepancy-specific ranges \(\kappa \in \mathcal{K}\) for the multi-objective settings, and follow our `minimum variability across replicates' heuristic (Section \ref{algorithm-and-optimisation}) to select optimum \(\kappa^{*}\) values (listed in Supplement \ref{choosing-kappa}).
+There is notable inter-replicate variability in the Pareto frontiers at the optimal values \(\kappa^{*}\) (Figure \ref{fig:kappa_cov}), due to the stochasticity of our two-stage optimisation approach, with some replicates totally dominated by other replicates.
+The predictive discrepancies for the corresponding optimal \(\lambda^{*}\) values are reasonably, but not entirely, consistent across replicates (see Supplement \ref{final-predictive-discrepancy-values-for-the-human-growth-example}).

 Figure \ref{fig:pop_target_discreps} displays the target and prior predictive density estimates in the covariate-independent case.
-In the covariate-independent target case, we see that introducing the secondary objective (right panel) produces estimates of \(\lambda^{*}\) that are congruent with estimates from the single objective case, though the estimates are more variable.
-Both single and multi-objective approaches result in reasonably, but not entirely, faithful densities for \(\pd(Y \mid \lambda^{*})\).
-However, most optimum priors seem to accumulates additional probability surrounding \(Y = h_{1} \approx 155\), resulting in individual trajectories attaining their adult height \(h_{1}\) for younger than expected ages \(t\) (which we will later confirm in Figure \ref{fig:regression_prior_pred}).
+The multi-objective replicates are obtained after \(\kappa^{*}\) is chosen.
+We see that introducing the secondary objective produces estimates of \(\lambda^{*}\) that are congruent with the single objective case, but are more variable.
+Both single and multi-objective approaches result in reasonably, but not entirely, faithful densities for \(\pd(Y \mid \lambda^{*})\), though the KL-based discrepancies are notably less faithful.
+However, most optimum priors seem to accumulate additional probability surrounding \(Y = h_{1} \approx 155\) (for the CvM discrepancy) or \(\approx 125\) (for the KL discrepancies), resulting in individual trajectories attaining their adult height \(h_{1}\) for younger than expected ages \(t\) (which we will later assess in Figure \ref{fig:regression_prior_pred}).
+We similarly assess faithfulness to the covariate-specific target in Supplement \ref{further-assessing-faithfulness}, noting that the reverse-KL exhibits over-concentration compared to the other discrepancies (which is to be expected, see \citet{minka_Divergence_2005}).

-For the covariate-specific target, displayed in Figure \ref{fig:cov_target_discreps}, the secondary objective introduces in some replicates outlying estimates for \(\pd(Y \mid \lambda^{*}, X_{r})\), most clearly visible for \(X_{1} = 2\) and \(X_{2} = 8\).
-Both the single and multi-objective approaches struggle to match the prior predictive distribution at all ages, with consistently poorer faithfulness for \(X_{1} = 2\).
-Empirically, it does not seem possible to match all four supplied target prior predictive distributions simultaneously, given the mathematical structure of the model.
-Lastly, because \(\tp(Y \mid X_{1} = 2)\) is substantially narrower than the other targets, it is optimal, under the Cramér-Von Mises discrepancy, to select wider priors better matching the older age target distributions.